jatinselmokar/jatinselmokar.github.io/_portfolio/covid-eda.md

 ## World Trend Over Time

+A line chart showing the trend of confirmed, recovered, and death figures over time.

 {% include worldtrend.html %}

 ## Cases Per Day - Top 3 Countries

+The declining rate of confirmed cases in the top 3 countries has definitely alleviated concerns and brings hope to investors in restoring the economy.

 {% include casesperday.html %}